sharetribe/flex-docs/src/docs/ftw-testing-error-handling/how-to-test-ftw/index.md

 [`jsdom`](https://github.com/jsdom/jsdom) library.
 As the tests are run in a Node environment, they are not exact portrayals of real browser behaviour.
-This provides good iteration speed and a well-adjusted balance between accuracy, simplicity and performance.
+This provides good iteration speed and a well-adjusted balance between accuracy, simplicity, and performance.

 Jest provides detailed documentation on their testing framework.
 If you are interested in extending the in-built tests provided with Flex